kumbulanit/t-sql/tech company/untitled/Module 3 - Writing SELECT Queries/Lesson2_Eliminating_Duplicates_with_DISTINCT.md

 -- More efficient: Use EXISTS instead of DISTINCT with subqueries -- Less efficient
 SELECT DISTINCT e1.DepartmentID
-FROM Employees e1
+FROM Employees e e1
 WHERE EXISTS (
     SELECT DISTINCT e2.Title
-    FROM Employees e2
+    FROM Employees e e2
     WHERE e2.DepartmentID = e1.DepartmentID
     AND e2.Title LIKE '%Manager%'
 );

 -- More efficient
 SELECT DISTINCT e1.DepartmentID
-FROM Employees e1
+FROM Employees e e1
 WHERE EXISTS (
     SELECT 1
-    FROM Employees e2
+    FROM Employees e e2
     WHERE e2.DepartmentID = e1.DepartmentID
     AND e2.Title LIKE '%Manager%'
 );